Complete guide to self-hosting a website through Cloudflare Tunnel

 2. The website

-3. Setting up the Nginx container
+3. Install Docker and set up the Nginx container

-4. Set up domain in Cloudflare
+4. Add a domain in Cloudflare

 5. Set up the Cloudflare tunnel